llamaxyz/llama/docs/accounts.md

 Instances can receive native assets such as ETH or tokens such as USDC and use Llama to set permissions on how these tokens can be approved and transferred.

-There are separate functions for transfers, approvals, and operator approvals for ERC-721 and ERC-1155.
+There are separate functions for transfers and approvals, along with functions for ERC-721 and ERC-1155 operator approvals.
 There are also additional functions to batch transfer tokens to multiple recipients in a single transaction.

 Instances can deploy dedicated accounts for different organizational functions and permission each function independently.
 For more granular fund management rules, instances can implement [guards](https://github.com/llamaxyz/llama/blob/main/docs/actions.md#guards) to change requirements based on token amount, frequency of transfer, market conditions, or any other rule that can be expressed as code.